StuKozola/Udacity-FrontEnd-Travel-App/README.md

 Then  `cd` into the root project folder and run:
 - `npm install`

-You will need to create a `.env` file that contains an API key for [MeaningCloud's sentiment analysis API](https://www.meaningcloud.com/developer/sentiment-analysis/doc) and set the port you want the server to run in.
+You will need to create a `.env` file that contains an API keys and optionaly set the port you want the server to run in.
 Example is shown below.

 ```
 GEONAMES_USERNAME = <username>
 WEATHERBIT_API_KEY= <api key>
 PIXABAY_API_KEY= <api key>
-ROADGOAT_API_KEY= <api key>
-ROADGOAT_SECRET_KEY= <secret key>
 PORT='8080'
 ```